elastic/integrations/packages/system/docs/README.md

 | system.network.out.packets | The number of packets sent. | long |

-### Network_summary
+### Network summary

-The System `network_summary` metricset provides network IO metrics collected from the operating system.
+The System `network_summary` dataset provides network IO metrics collected from the operating system.
 These events are global and sorted by protocol.

-This metricset is available on:
+This dataset is available on:

 - Linux